MiralotWhy MiralotHow toFAQRegister nowLogin

 Your rights: You may object to this processing under Art.
 21 GDPR by contacting legal@miralot.com

-4.3 Business Analytics and Service Optimization
+4.3 Business Analytics and Service Optimisation

 Legal basis: Art.
 6(1)(f) GDPR (legitimate interest in business development and service improvement)

-4.4 Marketing and Communication
+4.4 Service Notifications and Marketing Communication

-Legal basis: Art.
+Legal basis (marketing): Art.
 6(1)(a) GDPR (consent)

 4.5 Legal Compliance